Event description

 • Explore capacity bottlenecks across healthcare systems and how they are being improved upon through health data analysis and using this to inform operational and process improvements, and the required health facilities to develop an ecosystem of care model

-• How design and engineering impacts improve the flow of patients, leveraging resources for better care outcomes
+• How design and engineering optimizes the flow of patients, leveraging resources for better care outcomes

 • Cross-provincial lessons in bringing projects to market faster through planning, procurement, and delivery that save time and money